2006coder/HES/README.md

 A modern web application that helps users find the right medical facilities based on their symptoms and location.

+# Notification: A super big update in code will be released soon.

+- I am working hard in merging current back end with a different front end made by other members of the team.

 ## ✨ Features

 - 🔍 Search for medical facilities using natural language descriptions of symptoms